AitchisonLab/feature-per-cell/README.md

 ### On Windows
 1) Download and extract one of the feature-per-cell Windows executable package ZIPs under [Releases](https://github.com/AitchisonLab/feature-per-cell/releases).
-2) Double-click the extracted perox_per_cell.bat file.
+2) Double-click the extracted feature_per_cell.bat file.
 This will open a command prompt and the feature-per-cell GUI.
 It may take a few seconds to load.
 3) Select an imaging file to process by pressing the "Select" button.
 You can choose to batch process all files in the image's folder by checking the "Process all files in directory" checkbutton.
 4) If needed, edit the values for parameters in the GUI
-    - The first sets the sensitivity of peroxisome detection (lower is more sensitive).
+    - The first sets the sensitivity of subcellular feature detection (lower is more sensitive).
 Default is 0.0064.
-    - The second sets the minimum size, in pixels, for a peroxisome to be counted.
+    - The second sets the minimum size, in pixels, for a subcellular feature to be counted.
 Default is 1.
     - The third should be set to one less than the maximum possible pixel intensity value for the input image.
 In other words, 2^(bit depth of input image) - 1.
 Default is 16383.
     - The fourth sets the cell segmentation method to use.
 Default is YeastSpotter (validated on images of yeast).
 The alternative is CellPose (validated on images of various cell types).
     - The fifth sets the minimum size, in pixels, for a segmented cell to be counted.
 Default is 1.